|

 -

-- Larvae of the Hover Flies are predators of many soft body insects such
+Some species larvae are predators of many soft body insects such

 as aphids, scale insects, thrips and caterpillars.
 Some species